meg768/installing-new-rpi-from-scratch/README.md

 # Notes on Installing a New RPI from Scratch

 Installing new Raspberry Pi from scratch from a Mac.
-Notes from 2021-01-20.
-Updated 2024-12-12.
+Notes from 2024-12-15.

 ## Downloading Raspberry image